RocketChat/Apps.Dialogflow/README.md

 ### Apps.Dialogflow's API

-The app provides an API to trigger specific actions.
-The URL for the API can be found on the Apps Page.
-Currently the app provides an API to trigger following 2 actions
+The app provides API to trigger specific actions.
+The URL for the API can be found on the Apps Page(`Setting > Apps > Apps.Dialogflow`).
+Currently the app provides 2 APIs.

+1. Incoming API/Endpoint

+    This endpoint can be used to trigger specific actions.
+The list of supported actions include
     1. **Close Chat**<br/>
         To close a chat
         - REST API Documentation for this endpoint can be found [here](./docs/api-endpoints/close-chat.md)
     2. **Handover**<br/>
         To perform a handover
         - REST API Documentation for this endpoint can be found [here](./docs/api-endpoints/perform-handover.md)
+2. Fulfillment API/Endpoint

+    The fulfillment endpoint will enable the app to handle asynchronous messages.
+More information on it [here](./docs/api-endpoints/fulfillment-endpoint.md)

 ### Adding Quick Replies support to your Dialogflow Bot

-- To add quick Replies you can make use of `Custom-Payload` for Responses on Dialogfow Console. ( `Under any Intent > Responses > Add Responses > Custom Payload` )
+- To add quick Replies you can make use of `Custom-Payload` for Responses on Dialogflow Console. ( `Under any Intent > Responses > Add Responses > Custom Payload` )
 - A box labelled `Custom Payload` will appear.
 There enter the `Quick Replies` you want following the format [here](./docs/QuickReplies.md)